bitwarden/help/_articles/features/uri-match-detection.md

 {% image uri.png Login item URI fields in the Web Vault %}

 {% callout success %}
-Assigning URIs to Login items is **required if you want to leverage auto-fill** functionality in the various Bitwarden client applications.
+Assigning URIs to Login items is **required if you want to use auto-fill** functionality in the various Bitwarden client applications.
 {% endcallout %}

 ## URI Schemes